hienvuvg/dairycattle_dataset/README.md

 |```individual```| Manually annotated individual behaviors of the cows  | 1 s | 1 d |

-Vision-related and manually annotated data is available for all 16 cows while data from wearable sensors is available for cow #1 to #10.
+Vision-related and manually annotated data is available for all 16 cows, while data from wearable sensors is available for cow #1 to #10.

 Time index format is unix timestamp.
 When converting unix timestamp to datetime, it needs to be converted to Central Daylight Time (CDT) which is 5 hours off from the Coordinated Universal Time (UTC).